orktes/node-jsxcs/README.md

-# Deprecated/Obsolete
+# :warning: :bangbang: Deprecated/Obsolete :bangbang: :warning:

 JSCS now (since v1.8.0) supports changing the esprima (ast parser) to esprima-fb (Facebooks version of esprima that can parse JSX).
 This makes JSXCS as a standalone tool obsolete.
 Same functionality (and more) can be achieved with jscs by using the following command.

     npm install jscs esprima-fb
     jscs --esprima=esprima-fb

+or

+    jscs --esprima="./node_module/esprima-fb"

+or in your .jscsrc

+    "esprima": "esprima-fb"

+**Also** include the following in your .jscsrc

+    "fileExtensions": [".js", ".jsx"]

+Read this [gist](https://gist.github.com/hahahana/3d5fa343f850f4c7fdc3) for more detailed instructions and information/background.

 # JSXCS